HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/PerformanceTuning/WebContentManagementTuning/TuningviatheIntegratedSolutionsConsole/WCMObjectCache.md

 ## How To Set
-In the WebSphere Integrated Solutions Console Resources -> Cache instances -> Object cache instances
+In the WebSphere Integrated Solutions Console

+Resources > Cache instances > Object cache instances

-Detailed descriptions of these caches can be found in the WCM Cache Instances section of this document.
+Detailed descriptions of these caches can be found in the [WCM Cache Instances](../../OtherTuningConsiderations/HCLPortalLightMode/InternalPortalCaches/WCMCacheInstances.md) section of this document.